shaoyuan1943/goocp/README.md

 # goocp
-Reliable UDP development framework based on gokcp
+Sample and reliable UDP development framework based on gokcp